0spr4y/rsDrop/readme.txt

 - End-to-end encrypted: content is encrypted client-side before upload.
 - Pastebin-style sharing: create a snippet and share a single link.
 - In-memory storage: the server holds ciphertext in RAM only (no disk).
-- Ephemeral by design: data expires by default and disappears on restart.
+- Ephemeral by design: pastes expire after 60 minutes by default and disappears on restart.
 - Lightweight footprint: minimal surface area, quick to run and reset.

 What it’s good for